-In healthcare, the value of patient opinion and experience is now widely recognised in helping to support improvements in care provision, products and services.
+In healthcare, the value of patient experience is now widely recognised in helping to support improvements in care provision, products and services.

-However, the richness of patient accounts are usually uncovered from qualitative studies and rarely in a clinician-friendly format.
+However, the richness of patient accounts are usually uncovered from qualitative studies and rarely in a format that can engage across multiple stakeholders.

 So we set out to create Lifelines™ - a way to make patient experience data measurable and evidence-based, without losing the richness.